Best Life Insurance for Women 2023

 - Certain types of cancer

 - Third-degree burns

 - Terminal illness

-> Income protection works by providing a replacement salary should you be unable to work for a period due to an accident or illness.
+Income protection works by providing a replacement salary if you cannot work for a period due to an accident or illness.

-> When a replacement salary kicks in after you cannot work is specified at the start of a plan.
+When a replacement salary kicks in after you cannot work is specified at the start of a plan.
 It starts from as little as one month or as long as one year after you stop working.
 It usually matches up with your employer’s work policy regarding salary and absence from work.

-> As with other types of financial protection, income protection works through regular monthly premiums paid to an insurer, the amount of which is agreed at the start of a policy.
+As with other types of monetary protection, income protection works through regular monthly premiums paid to an insurer, the amount of which is agreed upon at the start of a policy.

-> You should consider Income Protection if you have financial commitments you would struggle to pay should you be unable to work.
+You should consider Income Protection if you have financial commitments you would struggle to pay should you be unable to work.